samuelbalogh/CodeClub2021Apr/README.md

 - functions (definition, parameters, function calls, return values)
 - built-in functions

-## Lesson 2

-- Flow control: if/else
-- Loops: for, while
-  - breaking out of loops
--

-"""
 How to run Python code?

 You can execute Python code in two ways: